qsmei/Rlmt/README.md

 install.packages("R6")
 devtools::install_github("qsmei/Rlmt")
 ```
 (here assuming that user has package `devtools` installed already).
-In case you want to install in a local directory, then
+In case you want to install in a local directory, e.g. .Rlibs, then

 ```R
 library(devtools)